 Tantrums can be one of the hardest things to deal with.
-When your kids is yelling and screaming because they wanted another cookie or because you cut up their sandwich or any other reason really, it can be so hard to know what to do.
+When your kids are yelling and screaming because they wanted another cookie or because you cut up their sandwich or any other reason really, it can be so hard to know what to do.
 Should you leave them to it, walk out of the room, punish them or ignore them?

 Why they happen.